encodeous/emojipad/README.md

 # EmojiPad

-EmojiPad is an alternative to Discord Nitro, and other emoji services for people who cant afford it :(
+EmojiPad is an alternative to Discord Nitro, and other emoji services for people who can't afford it :(

 ![Screenshot](screenshot-1.png)